-Note: this does not apply to Google BigQuery Database connection
+Note: This document does not apply to Google BigQuery or AWS Athena.

-Additionally, you may want to create a read-only user in the database to avoid inadvertent changes to your data.
+Additionally, for most use cases, you would want to create a read-only user in the database for use by Cluvio to avoid inadvertent changes to your data.